carollebertille/battleboat-cicd-security/README.md

 ## Description

-* This is a complete pipeline CI/CD with jenkins, ansible  to deploy a python application
+* This is a complete pipeline CI/CD with jenkins, ansible  to deploy battleboat application
 * The differents stages are :

-1. Ensure lint syntax of diferents langages (bash, yaml) is OK
-2. Analyze the code with sonarqube
+1. Analyze the code with sonarqube
-3. Ensure syntax ansible is OK with ansible-lint
+2. Ensure syntax ansible is OK with ansible-lint
-4. Build image on the build server, scan it with clair and push docker image  on the dockerhub
+3. Build image on the build server, scan it with clair and push docker image  on the dockerhub
-5. Deploy application on the preproduction and production server
+4. Deploy application on the preproduction and production server
-6. Ensure application is deployed
+5. Ensure application is deployed

 by Bertille Matchum (carolledevops@yahoo.com)